phaserjs/phaser/README.md

 * Removed the use of Int16Array from all Game Objects, swapped for standard Array.
 Phaser now runs on Android 2.x again (fix #590)
 * When creating a Sprite (via Group.create or directly) with exists = false and a P2 body, the body is not added to the world.
 * Every Input class now checks to see if it has already been started.
 If so it doesn't add the listeners again unless they have been nulled.
+* Lots of fixes to the TypeScript definitions file (thanks as always to clark-stevenson for his tireless work on these)
+* Emitters now bring the particle they are about to emit to the top of the Group before doing so.
+Avoids particles hidden behind others.
+* ArcadePhysics.Body.setSize corrected to take the parameters as positive, not negative values.

 New Features